Omega Cal.332 Bumper Automatic 18ct Pink Gold 1950

 This large dial is beautifully well-balanced with a subsidiary seconds dial at ‘6’.
 The dial carries an applied gilt Omega brand and is simply signed ‘Omega’ with ‘Swiss Made’ at the very bottom below the 6.

-The Omega Cal.332, 17 Jewel hand-wound movement fitted to this watch was one of Omega’s most successful movements, remaining in production for over 20 years.
+The Omega Cal.332, 17 Jewel bumper automatic movement fitted to this watch was one of Omega’s most successful movements, remaining in production for over 20 years.

 Manufactured by Omega between 1940 and 1963, the Omega Cal.332 movement is very highly regarded for its accuracy and reliability, making this watch perfectly suited for everyday use, as well as evening wear.
 The movement is in tip-top condition having been overhauled and serviced by our vintage Omega specialist watchmaker.
 This means it has been completely disassembled to all its component parts, carefully inspected under high magnification, replacement where necessary with only genuine Omega parts before careful reassembly and adjustment and calibration.
 The watch winds, sets and runs perfectly accurately and reliably within +8 seconds per day, averaged over 5 positions.
 This is excellent for any watch of this age and has been confirmed on our electronic watch timegrapher.
 The movement also has an excellent 45-hour power reserve when fully wound.
 We are therefore more than confident in offering 12 months’ warranty with this watch movement*.